santosh7063/gptoz/README.md

 Dependencies
 ------------

-Audiovizz is best run with python3.
+Vizzy is best run with python3.
 In fact, i doubt it does run on python2.7 without modifications.

 - [opencv](https://opencv.org/) (with python bindings installed)